lusfold/AndroidKeyValueStore/README.md

 AndroidKeyValueStore
 ======

-A KV store base sqlite for Android Application.
+A KV store base on sqlite for Android Application.
 Inspire by [YTKKeyValueStore][1].

 Usage
 --------